Qrofeus/Music_Player/README.md

 ## Feature

+- Lists all music files stored in external storage in the application.
 - Plays the selected audio file.
 Nothing more, nothing less.

 File extensions allowed are limited to the MediaStore support.
 For each audio file in the external storage `MediaStore.Audio.Media.IS_MUSIC` flag is checked to determine whether or not that file is considered a music file.
 [MediaStore.Audio.AudioColumns interface details](https://developer.android.com/reference/android/provider/MediaStore.Audio.AudioColumns#IS_MUSIC)